 Look no further than the profound enjoyment of a simple baguette and café crème.
 Meals are sacred and social with conversations lasting for hours.
 The French tradition of an Apéro (apéritif) has local cafés brimming with convivial exchanges before lunch and dinner.
 Friends and lovers, sharing a bottle of wine, line the banks of the Seine and stolen kisses abound on bridges spanning Canal Saint-Martin.

 The strains of Argentine tango music invite you to seat yourself in the small amphitheatre facing the Seine.
 It fills with spectators bearing a picnic, a camera or simply there to savour the atmosphere.
-As the evening progresses, it is clear that many have also come to participate in the refined dance of tango in Paris by the Seine.
+As the evening progresses, it is clear that many have also come to participate in the refined dance of tango by the Seine.